iExecBlockchainComputing/katacoda-scenario/hello-world/step3.md

 It may take a moment for the computation to be completed.
 Repeat the last command until you can actually see the result.

+You can also go to the iexec explorer to see your transaction : https://explorer.iex.ec in the "last submissions" tab.

 Your smart contract is now "offchain computing ready!".

 Sky is the limit for you and your smart contract!